 - Educate yourself.
 Read and follow writers, activists, and organizers who come from marginalized backgrounds, especially if you are an ally.
-Share trusted resources with your peers and consider how your own identities and experiences might impact your personal safety and role in ending racial violence. - Share on social media.
-Platforms like Twitter and Instagram are some of the easiest ways to share information with mass audiences.
+Share trusted resources with your peers and consider how your own identities and experiences might help broaden minds. - Share trusted information on social media.
+Platforms like X and Instagram are some of the easiest ways to share information with mass audiences.
 However, it's important to carefully consider what you share, especially if you are not out and your posts contain private information around your sexual orientation or gender identity.
-You might also want to share information from trusted public health sources and elevate organizers' voices directly.
+You may also want to share statistics and information from trusted public health sources, such as The Trevor Project's National Survey.
+Remember that social media is not an accurate representation of the discourse; use social media as a tool to share knowledge, but remember that in-person conversation is always more effective.